Tumbes–Piura dry forests: Ecology

 The Tumbes–Piura dry forests ecoregion is in the neotropical realm, in the tropical and subtropical dry broadleaf forests biome.

 It is part of the Tumbes–Chocó–Magdalena biodiversity hotspot, one of 25 biogeographic regions globally that have with a significant reservoir of biodiversity under threat from humans.

 The ecoregion is part of the 103,000 km2 Tumbesian-Andean Valleys Dry Forests global ecoregion, which holds six terrestrial ecoregions: Tumbes-Piura dry forests, Ecuadorian dry forests, Patía Valley dry forests, Magdalena Valley dry forests, Cauca Valley dry forests and Marañón dry forests.

 The fauna and flora of the global ecoregion have high levels of endemism.

 Flora

 There is a wide range of habitats, including desert areas with shrubs and cactuses and dense thorn forests.

 Many species of flora are endemic, adapted to the arid conditions.

 Large areas are covered by seasonal dry forests that lose their leaves after the rainy season.

 Common species in the dry forests include Loxopterygium huasango, Handroanthus billbergii and holy wood (Bursera graveolens), all threatened by human exploitation.

 Other common species are Ziziphus thyrsiflora, Caesalpinea corymbosa, Capparis angulata, Bombax discolor, Pitthecellobium multiflorum and Geoffroya striata.

 The ceibal forest mainly holds the endemic Ceiba trischistandra.

-The chaparral is mainly made up of shrubs such as papelillo (Bouganvillea species), cacti and the overo (Cordia lutea).
+The chaparral is mainly made up of shrubs such as papelillo (Bougainvillea species), cacti and the overo (Cordia lutea).

 The area is rich in mesquite (Prosopis genus), which capture and fix nitrogen in their roots, enriching the soil and assisting other species.

 The algarrobal is mainly composed of algarrobo (Prosopis genus).